PACKAGE LEAFLET: INFORMATION FOR THE USER

 Consult your doctor, pharmacist, or nurse before starting to take Fosfosoda.

-Consult your doctor, even if any of the above circumstances are currently occurring or have occurred at any time.
-Fosfosoda may slightly alter your heart rhythm due to electrolyte imbalances, so you may need direct medical supervision during your treatment.
+Consult your doctor, even if any of the above circumstances are currently occurring or have occurred in the past.
+Fosfosoda may slightly alter your heart rhythm due to electrolyte imbalances, so you may need direct medical supervision during treatment.

 You should be aware that after taking Fosfosoda, you will have frequent liquid stools.
-You should drink as much of the "CLEAR LIQUID" (see Section 3) as possible to avoid dehydration.
+You should drink as much "CLEAR LIQUID" as possible to avoid dehydration.

-This product usually takes effect within 30 minutes and up to 6 hours.
-If you have not had stools 6 hours after the first or second dose, stop taking the product and consult a doctor immediately, as you may become dehydrated.
+This product usually takes effect within 30 minutes and can last up to 6 hours.
+If you have not had a bowel movement 6 hours after taking the first or second dose, you should stop taking the product and consult a doctor immediately, as you may become dehydrated.

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication, especially if you are taking medications for:
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines, especially if you are taking medicines for:

 Consult your doctor or pharmacist if you have any doubts.